VIDEO: Wenatchee restaurant serves 1,300 free meals, raises $10,000 for Serve Wenatchee Valley

 featured VIDEO: Wenatchee restaurant serves 1,300 free meals, raises $10,000 for Serve Wenatchee Valley Shawn Goggins May 11, 2020 May 11, 2020 Updated 2 hrs ago 0 Facebook Twitter WhatsApp SMS Email Facebook Twitter WhatsApp SMS Email Print Save (Video footage provided by Ben Holten, www.benholtenfilms.com) Garlini's Italian Restaurant in Wenatchee serves over 1,300 meals to the public to raise money for Serve Wenatchee Valley.
 Facebook Twitter WhatsApp SMS Email Print Save × Post a comment as Emoticons [smile] [beam] [wink] [sad] [cool] [innocent] [rolleyes] [whistling] [lol] [huh] [tongue] [love] [sleeping] [yawn] [unsure] [angry] [blink] [crying] [ohmy] [scared] [sleep] [sneaky] [tongue_smile] [thumbdown] [thumbup] [censored] [happybirthday] [ban] [spam] [offtopic] [batman] [ninja] [pirate] [alien] Comment Text Cancel Post comment × Your comment has been submitted. × Report Cancel Report Abuse ×Reported ×There was a problem reporting this. × Watch this discussion.
 Stop watching this discussion.
 Watch this discussion Get an email notification whenever someone contributes to the discussion Notifications from this discussion will be disabled.
 Cancel Start watching Stop watching (0) comments Welcome to the discussion.
 Log In Keep it Clean.
 Please avoid obscene, vulgar, lewd, racist or sexually-oriented language.
 PLEASE TURN OFF YOUR CAPS LOCK.
 Don't Threaten.
 Threats of harming another person will not be tolerated.
 Be Truthful.
 Don't knowingly lie about anyone or anything.
 Be Nice.
 No racism, sexism or any sort of -ism that is degrading to another person.
 Be Proactive.
 Use the 'Report' link on each comment to let us know of abusive posts.
 Share with Us.
 We'd love to hear eyewitness accounts, the history behind an article.
 Post a comment Watch this discussion.
 Stop watching this discussion.
-Latest News VIDEO: Wenatchee restaurant serves 1,300 free meals, raises $10,000 for Serve Wenatchee Valley No new confirmed COVID-19 cases on Monday in Grant County Grant PUD now offering drive-in Wi-Fi hotspots
+Latest News $1.2 million in CARES Act funding for students at Wenatchee Valley College depleted Inslee orders hiring freeze, agencies prepare for 15 % cuts Driver injured in rollover crash Wednesday morning near Ritzville Tuesday afternoon brush fire near Ephrata started by kids playing with matches Dam operators must now make water temp control plan Moses Lake City Council agrees to contract with HopeSource to manage homeless site in Longview Tracks

 (0) comments